RolandChristensen/developer-journal/_drafts/github-projects.md

 Example action: automatically add a pull request to the project board with a **Status** of **Todo** with a **Date Posted** field set to today, when you mark a PR as **Ready for review**
 The workflow is specific to a repository, so each repo in a project will need to be set up.

-#### Quickstart for GitHub Actions
+#### QuickStart for GitHub Actions
-1. Go to the root of some repository
+1. Go to the root of one of your repositories
-2. Create a file with the full path `.guthub/workflows/{github-actions-filename}.yml`
+2. Create a file with the full path `.github/workflows/{github-actions-filename}.yml`
      * The file name will be the name of the Git Action: **GitHub Actions Filename** would be the name on the workflow.
 3. Add the contents found in the GitHub quickstart guide:
 ```yaml